JacobSyndeo/Ether/README.md

 ## Why another networking library?

-With so many networking libraries out there, why did we make Ether?
+With so many networking libraries out there, why did I make Ether?

-After exploring and trying many networking libraries, we found that they all had some problems:
+After exploring and trying many networking libraries, I found that they all had some problems:

 - **They're overcomplicated**.
 Most networking libraries have a complicated API that is hard to understand and use.
 Often, you have to chain together a lot of methods and properties, which makes the code hard to read and understand.
 - **They feel heavy**.
 Most networking libraries feel heavy, requiring a lot of boilerplate code and a lot of setup.